ZYSF/ZCom/README.md

 # ZCom
 A compiler for a Pascal-like language based on P6.

+THIS IS A PLACEHOLDER REPO (I'll probably move this info to a better-named repository before uploading).

 ## History & Objectives

 Pascal is a low-level programming language designed by Niklaus Wirth with a long history.